 Coming from a running background, I joined TriWI in 2014 after completing my first ever triathlon (the 2013 Pewaukee Sprint), I registered for Ironman Wisconsin 2 months after that 1st race and decided I should probably find some people to help me figure out what in the world I was doing.
 I became a regular at winter swims, Lannon rides, track workouts, asked as many questions as I could, and completed IMWI in 2014.

 Three years after joining TriWI, completing 2 Ironmans, 6 Half Ironmans, and countless hours training with new lifelong friends I joined the board in 2017.
 I wanted to support TriWI & help continue all the great events, workouts, and educational opportunities it has contributed to the triathlon community.
-During my 2 years on the board my efforts have focused on running aid stations & the club tent before/during/after rides and races as well as administrative duties such as sending out communication to the team, creating newsletter, soliciting & analysing club member input, website maintenance & improvements, and a lot of the graphic design for TriWi (most notably designing our 2017/18 kickoff shirts, new 2018 soft cotton merch tees, & 2019 team kits from Zoot!)
+During my 2 years on the board my efforts have focused on running aid stations & the club tent before/during/after rides and races as well as administrative duties such as sending out communication to the team, creating newsletter, soliciting & analysing club member input, website maintenance & improvements, and a lot of the graphic design for TriWi (including team shirts & 2019 team kits)